Molecular mechanism of ice nucleation on feldspar: Abstract

 With the critical cluster sizes computed above, we can obtain thermodynamic properties using the organizing framework of classical nucleation theory (see Methods section).
-In Fig.~\ref{fig3}F, we show the effective interfacial free energy $\gamma_\mathrm{eff}$ for the heterogeneous nucleation process and the water-ice interfacial free energy $\gamma_{\mathrm{liq-ice}}$, relevant for homogeneous nucleation, which was reported in ref.~\citenum{piaggi2022homogeneous}.
-These two quantities are related by $\gamma_\mathrm{eff}=\gamma_{\mathrm{liq-ice}} f(\theta)$, where $f(\theta)<1$ is a function of the contact angle $\theta$~\cite{kalikmanov2012classical}.
-In the studied temperature range, $\gamma_\mathrm{eff}$ is lower than $\gamma_{\mathrm{liq-ice}}$ by around 30\%, indicating that the (110)-$\alpha$ surface indeed is a suitable substrate for heterogeneous ice nucleation.
-Using classical nucleation theory, we also computed the nucleation free energy barrier and the results are shown in Fig.~\ref{fig3}G. The heterogeneous nucleation free-energy barrier (${\Delta}G^*_\mathrm{het}$) is significantly lower than that of homogeneous ice nucleation (${\Delta}G^*_\mathrm{hom}$), showing the increased likelihood of observing a fluctuation at the surface that reaches the critical cluster size.
-We also computed the free energy barrier using umbrella sampling calculations (Fig.~\ref{fig3}H) and the results are in good agreement with the estimates from classical nucleation theory.
+In Fig.~\ref{fig3}G, we show the effective interfacial free energy ($\gamma_\mathrm{eff}$) for the heterogeneous nucleation process and the water-ice interfacial free energy ($\gamma_{\mathrm{liq-ice}}$), relevant for homogeneous nucleation, which was reported in ref.~\citenum{piaggi2022homogeneous}.
+These two quantities are related by $\gamma_\mathrm{eff}=\gamma_{\mathrm{liq-ice}} f(\theta)$, where $f(\theta)<1$ is a function of the contact angle $\theta$\cite{kalikmanov2012classical}.
+In the studied temperature range, $\gamma_\mathrm{eff}$ is lower than $\gamma_{\mathrm{liq-ice}}$ by around 30\%, indicating that the (110) surface indeed is a suitable substrate for ice formation.
+Using classical nucleation theory, we also computed the nucleation free energy barrier and the results are shown in Fig.~\ref{fig3}H. The heterogeneous nucleation free-energy barrier (${\Delta}G^*_\mathrm{het}$) is significantly lower than that of homogeneous ice nucleation (${\Delta}G^*_\mathrm{hom}$), showing the increased likelihood of observing a fluctuation at the surface that reaches the critical cluster size.
+We also computed the free energy barrier using umbrella sampling calculations (Fig.~S11) and the results are in good agreement with the estimates from classical nucleation theory.
 Using the results described above, we computed the heterogeneous nucleation rate ($J$) and, as we shall see, it provides a direct link with experiment.
-In Fig.~\ref{fig3}I, we show $J$ as a function of temperature and we compare it with an estimate of the nucleation rates based on the number of nuclei per unit area in optical microscopy experiments~\cite{kiselev2017active}.
-For such nucleation rates, our curve predicts a heterogeneous nucleation temperature for the (110)-$\alpha$ feldspar of 23 K, in very good agreement with the estimates of Atkinson et al. based on the droplet-freezing technique~\cite{atkinson2013importance}.
+In Fig.~\ref{fig3}I, we show $J$ as a function of temperature and we compare it with an estimate of the nucleation rates based on the number of nuclei per unit area in microscopy experiments\cite{kiselev2017active}.
+For such nucleation rates, our curve predicts an heterogeneous nucleation temperature for the (110) feldspar surface of 23 K, in very good agreement with the estimates of Atkinson et al. based on the droplet-freezing technique\cite{atkinson2013importance}.
+This temperature is characteristic of the active sites that lead to the typical ice nucleation behavior of feldspar, which are the sites studied by Kiselev et al.\cite{kiselev2017active}.
+We note that other experiments report much higher nucleation temperatures of around -2°C for extremely rare yet highly active sites, which due to their low abundance, have a limited relevance for ice nucleation at atmospheric conditions\cite{harrison2016not}.